neondatabase/website/content/docs/connect/connect-securely.md

 ---
 title: Connecting to Neon securely
-subtitle: How to connect to Neon securely when using connection strings
+subtitle: Learn how to connect to Neon securely when using connection strings
 enableTableOfContents: true
 isDraft: true
 ---

 This topic describes how to connect to Neon securely using a connection string.

+Neon requires that all connections use SSL/TLS encryption to ensure that data sent over the Internet cannot be viewed or manipulated by third parties.
+Neon rejects connections that do not use SSL/TLS, behaving in the same way as standalone PostgreSQL with only `hostssl` records in a `pg_hba.conf` configuration file.

+However, there are different levels of protection when using SSL/TLS encryption, which you can configure by appending an `sslmode` parameter to your connection string.

 ## Connection modes